 Type a name for the Auto attendant in the box at the top.

 To designate an operator, specify the destination for calls to the operator.
 This designation is optional but recommended.
 Set the Operator option to allow callers to break out of the menus and speak to a designated person.

 Specify the time zone for this Auto attendant.
 The time zone is used for calculating business hours if you create a separate call flow for after hours.

-Specify a supported language for this auto attendant.
-This language will be used for system-generated voice prompts.
+Specify a supported language for this Auto attendant.
+This language is used for system-generated voice prompts.

 Choose if you want to enable voice inputs.
 When enabled, the name of every menu option becomes a speech-recognition keyword.
 For example, callers can say "One" to select the menu option mapped to key 1, or they can say "Sales" to select the menu option named "Sales."